 Public safety, visibility splays and footway widths (NPPF para.
 67, HD25, UD10) - The position of the InLink would not affect public safety or interrupt any visibility splays or sightlines.
 There is sufficient space on the pavement to accommodate the InLink and allow for safe usage of the pavement by pedestrians and wheelchair users.
-The InLink is 100mm narrower than existing payphones and has a significantly reduced footprint therefore footway width will generally increase resulting from their replacement.
-The proposed InLink in this case has been positioned close to the kerb to maximise the available footway width that would remain following the development and to ensure it does not cause any obstruction to pavement users.
-The InLink will not pose a danger to drivers or obscure traffic signage due to its low height and small size.
+The proposed InLink in this case has been positioned closer to the kerb to maximise the available footway width that would remain following the development.
+Its narrow footprint and siting to the side of the pedestrian crossing will ensure it does not obstruct pavement users.
+Due to its low height and modest scale, it will not constitute a traffic hazard.
 The advertising screen would operate within the limits agreed on existing similar digital screens in the UK, as per the attached document - Proposed Schedule of Operating Conditions.
 This document also contains additional information in relation to the mitigation of highway safety impact.
 There are no other apparent public safety issues.

 Protection of heritage assets (NPPF para.
 67, para.
 126-141, HD27, HD11, HD1) - The proposal site lies within Duke Street Conservation Area and the Liverpool Maritime Mercantile World Heritage Site boundary.
-It is also adjacent the Grade II\ listed Lyceum building.
-The scheme takes a form which is sympathetic within the context of its immediate environment.
-It is of a limited height and small scale and will be located within a busy commercial setting.
-Its slender and elegant appearance and high quality design will complement the street scene.
-Long views of the unit will be limited by intervening development.
-The proposed unit would not have an adverse impact on the above heritage assets.
-Whilst it may have some impact on the setting of the adjacent listed building, it is believed the limited impact resulting from the development would be outweighed by the public benefits resulting from the provision of a high quality public infrastructure network.
+It is approximately 20 metres from the nearest Grade II listed building (43-47 Bolt Street).
+The proposal has been sited having regard to its immediate environment.
+The InLink is of a limited height and bulk and will be located within a busy commercial setting.
+Its slender and elegant appearance and high quality design will make a positive contribution to the street scene.
+Views of the InLink will be limited to the local area.
+Views to and from the nearby listed building will not be affected given the installation's low height and separation from the listed building by Bold Street.
+In this regard, it is not considered that the proposed development would have an adverse impact on the above heritage assets.
+The limited impact on the area that would result from the development would be outweighed by the public benefits resulting from the provision of a high quality public infrastructure network.
 It is the type of high quality development encouraged by the council within the World Heritage Site that will help stimulate city centre regeneration and enhance the profile and image of the city.